Hell Girl (film)

 Hell Girl (地獄少女, Jigoku Shōjo) is a 2019 Japanese film adaptation of the anime series of the same name by Takahiro Omori.
-It is directed by Kōji Shiraishi and distributed by GAGA Pictures and Constantin Film.
+It was directed by Kōji Shiraishi and distributed by GAGA Pictures and Constantin Film.
 It was released on November 15, 2019.

 Plot

 In 1965, a teenage girl uses the Hell Correspondence to contact Ai Enma, the Hell Girl.
 Ai is a mysterious figure who can send someone whom you have a grudge against to Hell at once in exchange for forfeiting your own soul to Hell once you die.
 The teen sends her bully to Hell but shows regret.
 In 2019, the same girl, now old and ill, tells her journalist son Kudo Jin her story before she dies.
 He publishes the story.

 High schooler Ichikawa Miho attends the concert of Maki, a charismatic rising musician, where she is groped by a pervert.
 Another girl, Nanjo Haruka, who is obsessed with Maki, saves her and the two become close friends.
 They attend another concert by Mikuriya Sanae, a pop star.
 During the concert, a man slashes Sanae's face with a knife.
 Sanae becomes distraught after seeing the scars on her face.
 She comes across Jin's article, accesses the Hell Correspondence, and types in the name of her attacker, Nagaoka Takuro.
 She sees a vision of Hell, and meets Ai, who gives her a straw doll with a red thread tied around it.
 Once the thread is untied, Takuro will be sent to Hell, but when she dies, Sanae will also go to Hell.

 Sanae meets with Jin, who advises her not to pull the thread and move on.
 However, pushed over the edge by a cruel letter from Takuro, Sanae pulles the thread and the doll dissolves.
 Takuro is dragged to Hell.
 His mother goes to the Mikuriya residence to beg for forgiveness.
 Sanae tells her that she sent her son to Hell and resumes her career with Maki as her manager.
 During Sanae's performance, Ai appears to take her to Hell; Takuro's mother had put her name in Hell Correspondence.
 Takuro's mother goes to Sanae's parents and explains the situation before committing suicide.